TheDeanLab/COMPASS/_sources/physical_assembly/physical_assembly.rst.txt

 an ASI translation stage, nine Piezo mounting holes (LINK TO PIEZO UNIT?) that correspond to the mounting scheme of our piezo unit, as well as four through-holes and a window for ease of access for the mounting process.
 We provide the CAD files for this mount HERE (LINK TO DOWNLOAD FOR MOUNT), and have had success in using both 3D printed and aluminum machined versions of the unit.
+It's recommended to first mount the angle mount onto the translation stage unit before mounting the piezo on the angle mount to ensure access to all the through-holes.

 .. image:: Images/AnglemountAnatomy.png
     :align: center